-I’ve spent a fair bit of this year testing both the Pimax Crystal Light and Crystal Super with a RTX 4070 Ti, and I’ve found that the difference between enjoyable VR sim racing and constant frustration comes down to understanding your GPU tier and setting realistic expectations.
-The good news – good times are always possible, it’s just a matter of settings.
-Marketing tells you 120Hz is the target.
-Reality?
-Don’t feel any pressure!
-90Hz with locked frame pacing beats wobbly 120Hz every single time.
+This year, I’ve tested both the Pimax Crystal Light and Crystal Super with a RTX 4070 Ti.
+Whatever version of Pimax’s headset you own, the difference between enjoyable VR sim racing setup and constant frustration really just comes down to your understanding of your GPU tier and its capabilities.
+The good news – fun times are always possible, it’s just a matter of settings.
+When the marketing tells you 120Hz is the target, don;t feel any pressure.
+90Hz with locked frame pacing beats a wobbly 120Hz every single time.

-This guide is specifically targeted at Tier 2 and Tier 3 GPU owners (RTX 4080 down to RTX 4060 Ti, AMD 7900 XTX down to 7800 XT) because that’s where the real challenges lie when you’re fine tuning your VR Headset.
+This guide is specifically targeted at Tier 2 and Tier 3 GPU owners (RTX 4080 down to RTX 4060 Ti, AMD 7900 XTX down to 7800 XT) because that’s where the setup challenges lie when you’re fine tuning your Headset.
 If you’re running a 5090, congratulations – you can ignore most of this and just crank everything to native resolution.
-For the rest of us, dialling in the right settings makes the difference between racing and wasting race time tinkering.
+For us mere mortals, we’re going to need to think harder about our settings.

-What makes this different from other Crystal guides?
-I’m focusing on iRacing with MVP (Multi-View Projection) as the primary reference point, with ACC, AMS2, and LMU coverage based on actual community testing from December 2025.
+In this article, I’m focusing on iRacing with MVP (Multi-View Projection) as the primary reference point, with ACC, AMS2, and LMU coverage based on actual community testing from December 2025.

 Contents

-The Crystal Super demands 70-80% more GPU power than the Crystal Light.
-Marketing doesn’t emphasise this enough.
+The Crystal Super has 75% more pixels than the Crystal Light, which translates to roughly 70-80% higher GPU load requirements.
 We’re talking about 29 million pixels for the Super compared to 16.6 million for the Light.
-That’s 3.5 times more pixels than 4K gaming.
+That’s 3.5 times more pixels than 4K gaming!

 Tier 2 (RTX 4080, 4070 Ti, AMD 7900 XTX): This is where I sit with my 4070 Ti.
 Crystal Light at 90Hz is achievable with 0.75-0.85x render resolution and selective settings compromises.
-Crystal Super?
-You’re looking at 72Hz or aggressive render resolution scaling to maintain smooth frame pacing.
+With the Crystal Super, you’re looking at 72Hz or aggressive render resolution scaling to maintain smoother frame pacing.
 I’ve found the sweet spot at 0.85x render resolution combined with NVIDIA sharpening at 0.25 – looks remarkably close to native whilst maintaining locked 90Hz.

 Tier 3 (RTX 4070, 4060 Ti, AMD 7800 XT): Crystal Light is your only realistic option for sim racing.
 Expect 72Hz as your target refresh rate with 0.5-0.65x render resolution.
 Virtual mirrors mandatory, dynamic shadows off, and you’ll still need to manage visible car counts carefully in races.
 The Super simply demands too much for consistent performance.

 Crystal Super “prefers headroom” even with a 4090.
-Community consensus from December 2025 is clear – the Super needs breathing room to handle frame time spikes during complex scenes.
-Running it at the edge of your GPU’s capability creates stuttering that ruins the experience.
+The Super needs “breathing room” to handle frame time spikes during complex scenes.
+Running it at the edge of your GPU’s capability creates stuttering that can adversely affect the experience.

 Essential Pimax Play Settings